lock page (2)

 A decade of digitalization, internationalization and continuous development – still very present for many.
 The major change in school policy from G9 to G8 also had a significant impact on these years.

-Theresia Schilling (Headmistress 2019-2025),
+Theresia Schilling (principal, 2019–2025),

-Jenny Weitz (Altsteiner, Abitur 2011),
+Jenny Weitz (Altstein alumna, graduated in 2011),

-Lucas Hunold (Altsteiner, Abitur 2014),
+Lucas Hunold (Altstein alumnus, graduated in 2014),

-Nico Lorenz (Altsteiner, Abitur 2017) and
+Nico Lorenz (Altstein alumnus, Abitur 2017) as well as

-Friedrich Hörmann (Altsteiner, Abitur 2019).
+Friedrich Hörmann (Altstein alumnus, Abitur 2019).

-To the blog article: “Stone in history: The 2010s
+To the blog post: “A Milestone in History: The 2010s«

 Ski camp 2010s

-Stein proudly presents - People who shape Stein
+Stein proudly presents – People Who Shape Stein

 levi umhau 45